JedLee6/Flutter_In_Practice_V2_English/chapter02/section02-widgets introduction.md

 }
 ```

-The widget implements the createElement method, which creates an Element object of type LeafRenderObjectElement for the component.
-If the custom widget can contain child components, you can choose according to the number of child components to inherit SingleChildRenderObjectWidget or MultiChildRenderObjectWidget, They also implement the createElement() method, which returns a different type of Element object.
+The widget implements the createElement method, which creates an Element object of type LeafRenderObjectElement for the widget.
+If the custom widget can contain child widgets, you can choose according to the number of child widgets to inherit SingleChildRenderObjectWidget or MultiChildRenderObjectWidget, They also implement the createElement() method, which returns a different type of Element object.

-We then override the createRenderObject method, which is defined in RenderObjectWidget and is called by the component's corresponding Element (when building the render tree) to generate the render object.
+We then override the createRenderObject method, which is defined in RenderObjectWidget and is called by the widget's corresponding Element (when building the render tree) to generate the render object.
 Our main task is to implement the render object class returned by createRenderObject, in this case RenderCustomObject.
-The updateRenderObject method is a callback used to update the component render object if the component tree state changes but the RenderObject does not need to be recreated.
+The updateRenderObject method is a callback used to update the widget render object if the widget tree state changes but the RenderObject does not need to be recreated.

 RenderCustomObject class inherits from RenderBox, and RenderBox inherits from RenderObject.
 We need to implement layout, rendering, event response and other logic in RenderCustomObject.
 The knowledge will be covered throughout the book, but don't worry, we will introduce it in later chapters.

-## 2.2.9 Introduction to the Flutter SDK built-in component library
+## 2.2.9 Introduction to the Flutter SDK built-in widget library

-Flutter provides a rich and powerful base component library on top of which Flutter provides a Material style (the default visual style for Android) and a Cupertino style (the visual style for iOS) component library.
-To use the base component library, you need to lead in:
+Flutter provides a rich and powerful base widget library on top of which Flutter provides a Material style (the default visual style for Android) and a Cupertino style (the visual style for iOS) widget library.
+To use the base widget library, you need to lead in:

 ```dart
 import 'package:flutter/widgets.dart';
 ```

-Let's take a look at the common components.
+Let's take a look at the common widgets.

-### 1. Basic components
+### 1. Basic widgets

-- Text: This component lets you create a formatted text.
+- Text: This widget lets you create a formatted text.
 - Row, Column: These layout class widgets with elastic Spaces allow you to create flexible layouts in both horizontal (Row) and vertical (Column) directions.
 The design is based on the Flexbox layout model for Web development.
 - `Stack`: Instead of linear layout (and Android)`FrameLayout`Similar), [`Stack`](https://docs.flutter.dev/flutter/widgets/stack-class.html) allows sub-widgets to Stack, which you can use `Positioned`To locate them relative to`Stack`The position of the top, bottom, left and right sides.
 Stacks is designed based on the absolute positioning layout model used in Web development.
 - Container: Container lets you create rectangular visual elements.
 A Container can decorate a BoxDecoration, such as a background, a border, ora shadow.
 A Container can also have margins, padding, and constraints that apply to its size.
 In addition, Container can transform it in three dimensions using a matrix.

-### 2. Material component
+### 2. Material widget

-Flutter offers a rich set of Material components that help us build applications that adhere to the Material Design design specifications.
-The Material application starts with the MaterialApp component, which creates the necessary components at the root of the application, such as the Theme component, which is used to configure the theme of the application.
+Flutter offers a rich set of Material widgets that help us build applications that adhere to the Material Design design specifications.
+The Material application starts with the MaterialApp widget, which creates the necessary widgets at the root of the application, such as the Theme widget, which is used to configure the theme of the application.
 Whether or not to use the MaterialApp is entirely optional, but it is a good practice to use it.
-In the previous example, we have used several Material components such as: Scaffold, AppBar, TextButton, and so on.
-To use the Material component, you need to introduce it:
+In the previous example, we have used several Material widgets such as: Scaffold, AppBar, TextButton, and so on.
+To use the Material widget, you need to introduce it:

 ```
 import 'package:flutter/material.dart';
 ```

-### 3. Cupertino components
+### 3. Cupertino widgets

-The Flutter also offers a rich set of Cupertino-style components, although not yet as rich as the Material component, but it is still being refined.
-It is worth noting that there are some Material components in the Material library that can switch presentation styles based on the actual running platform, such as MaterialPageRoute, which uses Android's default page switching animation (bottom up) when switching routes.
+The Flutter also offers a rich set of Cupertino-style widgets, although not yet as rich as the Material widget, but it is still being refined.
+It is worth noting that there are some Material widgets in the Material library that can switch presentation styles based on the actual running platform, such as MaterialPageRoute, which uses Android's default page switching animation (bottom up) when switching routes.
 On iOS, it uses iOS's default page-switching animation (from right to left).
-Since we didn't have an example of the Cupertino component in the previous example, let's implement a simple Cupertino component style page:
+Since we didn't have an example of the Cupertino widget in the previous example, let's implement a simple Cupertino widget style page:

 ```dart
 Import the cupertino widget library